-- (1) Loans to banks in foreign countries that act as brokers and dealers in securities (report in Schedule RC-C, part I, item 2). - (2) Loans to depository institutions for the purpose of purchasing or carrying securities (report Schedule RC-C, part I, item 2). - (3) Transactions reportable in Schedule RC, item 3, "Federal funds sold and securities purchased under agreements to resell." - (4) Loans secured by real estate (report in Schedule RC-C, part I, item 1).
+- (1) Loans to banks in foreign countries that act as brokers and dealers in securities (report in Schedule RC-C, part I, item 2). - (2) Loans to depository institutions for the purpose of purchasing or carrying securities (report Schedule RC-C, part I, item 2). - (3) Transactions reportable in Schedule RC, item 3, "Federal funds sold and securities purchased under agreements to resell." - (4) Loans that meet the definition of a "loan secured by real estate" (report in Schedule RC-C, part I, item 1).